IvanGDR/Add-External-IP-DNS-to-SSL-certs-as-SAN-to-a-K8S-cluster-already-deployed-by-kubeadm/README.md

 ```

 The Kubelet will automatically restart the container, which will pick up the new certificates.
-Ignore the warn and error shown.
+Ignore the warns and errors shown.

 ### Additional steps

-##### Verify certificate and check if SAN have been added
+##### Verify the certificate and check if SANs have been added

 ```
 $ openssl x509 -in /etc/kubernetes/pki/apiserver.crt -text